Crispy saffron couscous cakes

-The combination of saffron and couscous is divine and this recipe from Ottolenghi brings out these flavours beautifully.
-We see couscous more commonly as a salad or served as a side with Mediterranean stews, I wanted to highlight couscous in a different light.
-I serve these cakes with olives, extra feta on the side and Smoked tomato sauce.
+The combination of saffron and couscous is divine, and this recipe from Ottolenghi brings out these flavours beautifully.
+We see couscous more commonly as a salad or served as a side with Mediterranean stews, but I wanted to highlight it in a different light.
+I serve these cakes with olives, extra feta on the side, and Smoked tomato sauce.
 This dish is a perfect pairing for some grilled lamb chops or other meat.
-Couscous has been a staple in the Middle East and North Africa for centuries, the first written use of this ingredient is from the 13th century.
-One reason for the abundant use of this ingredient is its small size, nutritional value and ease with which you can cook it, especially in the desert as nomads or travellers through this region did.
+Couscous has been a staple in the Middle East and North Africa for centuries.
+The first written use of this ingredient is from the 13th century.
+One reason for its abundant use is its small size, nutritional value, and ease of cooking, especially in the desert, as nomads or travellers through this region did.
 Here is a wonderful article on the history of couscous.

 This recipe is from a cookbook I really enjoy, both to peruse and to cook from.
 This recipe illustrates the wonderful recipes contained within these pages.
 Ottolenghi's cookbooks belong on everyone's bookshelves.